 13. Historic and Cultural Preservation

-The cultural and historic resources of a community tell the story of its past -one that is distinct from all other places.
-From lumber mills to schools, sacred landscapes to archaeological sites, rustic cabins to office towers, these elements of the environment are unique non-renewable resources.
+A community's cultural and historic resources tell the distinct story of its past.
+From lumber mills to schools, sacred landscapes to archeological sites, rustic cabins to office towers, these environmental elements are unique, non-renewable resources.

-Federal, state, and local environmental laws and review processes typically require consideration be given to protecting significant historic, archaeological, and traditional cultural sites from damage or loss.
-The state Department of Archaeology and Historic Preservation (DAHP), local historic preservation organizations, and tribal governments work with agencies, private citizens, and developers to identify and develop protection strategies to protect Washington’s cultural heritage.
+Federal, state, and local environmental laws and review processes typically require consideration be given to protecting significant historic, archeological, and traditional cultural sites.
+The state Department of Archaeology and Historic Preservation (DAHP), local historic preservation organizations, and tribal governments work with agencies, private citizens, and developers to identify and develop strategies to protect Washington’s cultural heritage.

-Compliance programs reviewed by tribal governments, and cultural resource agencies and private organizations:
+Compliance programs reviewed by tribal governments, cultural resource agencies, and private organizations:

-- Section 106 of the National Historic Preservation Act - The law requires federal agencies consider cultural resources in their licensing, permitting, and funding decisions.
-Federal agencies consult with the state and local governments to identify cultural resources and receive formal opinions about the cultural / historic significance of an affected area and probable impacts.
+- Section 106 of the National Historic Preservation Act — Requires federal agencies to consider cultural resources in their licensing, permitting, and funding decisions.
+Federal agencies consult with state and local governments to identify cultural resources and receive formal opinions about the significance of an affected area and probable impacts.

-- State Environmental Policy Act - The state requires that agencies consider impacts to cultural resources during the environmental review process.
-DAHP and others provide technical expertise and may issue formal opinions to local governments and other state agencies regarding project impacts.
+- State Environmental Policy Act — Requires agencies to consider impacts to cultural resources during the environmental review process.
+DAHP and others provide technical expertise and may issue formal opinions to local governments and other state agencies regarding impacts.

-- Forest Practices Act - State forest practices rules set forest practice standards for timber harvest, pre-commercial thinning, road construction, fertilization, and forest chemical application activities.
+- Forest Practices Act — Sets forest practice standards for timber harvest, pre-commercial thinning, road construction, fertilization, and forest chemical application activities.
 The rules help protect historic and cultural sites while maintaining a viable timber industry.

-- Governor's Executive Order 05-05 - This gubernatorial order requires all state agencies with capital improvement projects to integrate DAHP, the Governor’s Office of Indian Affairs, and tribal governments into their capital project planning process to protect historic and cultural sites.
+- Governor's Executive Order 05-05 — Requires all state agencies with capital improvement projects to integrate DAHP, Governor’s Office of Indian Affairs, and tribal governments into their planning process to protect historic and cultural sites.

-- State Shoreline Management Act - Ths state law requires local governments issuing development permits in areas with archaeological sites have them inspected or evaluated by a professional archaeologist in partnership with affected tribal governments before development permits are issued.
+- State Shoreline Management Act — Requires local governments issuing development permits in areas with archeological sites to have them inspected or evaluated by professional archeologists in partnership with affected tribal governments before issuing permits.

-Applicants with projects affecting structures 45 years or older need to complete and submit a Historic Property Inventory form to DAHP.
-The agency may require more intensive investigation or impacts to structures be mitigated, depending on a building's historical significance.
+Applicants with projects affecting structures at least 45 years old need to submit an Historic Property Inventory form to DAHP, which may require more intensive investigation or impacts to structures be mitigated.

 Other tribal government resources:

-To adequately evaluate historic and cultural preservation impacts, applicants may need to search applicable databases and conduct resource surveys.
+To adequately evaluate historic and cultural preservation impacts, applicants may need to search databases and conduct resource surveys.
 A survey or other type of analysis is not usually a mitigation measure and a SEPA threshold document alone cannot impose conditions.
-Describe the measures to avoid, minimize, or counter deliberate impacts to historic structures or cultural resources.
+Describe the measures to avoid, minimize, or counter deliberate impacts.
 These might include: